iRNA-COSI/APAeval/execution_workflows/README.md

 For more information about input files, see ["sanctioned input files"](#more-details) above.
 For development and debugging you can use the small [test input dataset][test-data] we provide with this repository.
 You should use the `.bam`, `.fastq.gz` and/or`.gtf` files as input to your workflow.
 The `.bed` file serves as an example for a ground truth file.

 ### Parameters
 Both [snakemake template][snakemake-template] and [nextflow template][nextflow-template-dsl2] contain example `sample.csv` files.
-Here you'd fill in the paths to the samples you'd be running, and any other *sample specific* information required by the method you're implementing.
+Here you'd fill in the paths to the samples you'd be running, and any other *sample specific* information required by the workflow you're implementing.
 Thus, you can/must adapt the fields of this `samples.csv` according to your workflow's requirements.

 Moreover, both workflow languages require additional information in `config` files.
-This is the place to specify *run- or method-specific* parameters
+This is the place to specify *run- or participant-specific* parameters

 >**Important notes:**
->* Describe in your README extensively where parameters (sample info, method specific parameters) have to be specified for a new run of the pipeline.
+>* Describe in your README extensively where parameters (sample info, participant specific parameters) have to be specified for a new run of the pipeline.
->* Describe in the README if your method has different run modes, or parameter settings that might alter the method's performance considerably.
-In such a case you should suggest that the method's different modes should be treated in APAeval as entirely distinct participants.
+>* Describe in the README if your participant has different run modes, or parameter settings that might alter the participant's performance considerably.
+In such a case you should suggest that the different modes should be treated in APAeval as entirely *distinct participants*.
 Please raise such considerations in our slack space.
 >* Parameterize your code as much as possible, so that the user will only have to change the sample sheet and config file, and *not the code*.
 E.g. output file paths should be built from information the user has filled into the sample sheet or config file.
 >* For information on how files need to be named see [below](#output)!

 ## Output
-In principle you are free to store output files how it best suits you (or the method).
+In principle you are free to store output files how it best suits you (or the participant).
 However, the "real" and final outputs for each run of the benchmarking will need to be *copied* to a directory in the format
-`PATH/TO/APAEVAL/CHALLENGECODE/METHOD/`
+`PATH/TO/APAEVAL/CHALLENGECODE/PARTICIPANT/`

 This directory *must* contain:
 - Output files (check [formats](#formats) and [filenames](#filenames))